A fast and simple way to pay

 Note: At this time, you can't add a discount, loyalty, or rewards card to Google Pay on your watch.

 Most of the time, you don’t need a mobile data or Wi-Fi connection to use Google Pay.
 Sometimes you may need to connect to the internet, for example after a device restart.

-To pay with Google Pay using your watch, open the Google Pay app and hold your watch over the contactless payment reader until you hear a sound or feel vibration from your watch.
+To pay with Google Pay using your watch, open the Google Wallet app and hold your watch over the contactless payment reader until you hear a sound or feel vibration from your watch.

 The first card added to Google Pay will be the default card.
 Payments will be made from your default card; you can change this at any time by selecting the alternative card and tapping 'Set as default card'.